 They must, of course, design from the user’s perspective.
-So, while they may be talented artists, the design is focused on the user, not them.
+So, when they are brilliant artists, the design is built on the user instead of them.
 They expect to be able to navigate a website with ease, scrolling through the pages and obtaining the information they require without having to think about it.
 As a result, it’s your responsibility as a UI designer to deliver exactly that: a userfriendly product that’s so easy it’s virtually unnoticeable

 This includes understanding interface design and implementing basic design principles (such as balance and contrast).
 It also entails selecting a font, menu design, buttons, icons, and other elements with care to both represent the brand and satisfy the user.

 A UI designer’s responsibilities could include: completing all visual design stages from the concept